Manjil-Thapa/Odin--landing-page/README.md

 # Odin--landing-page

-Landing page practice
+Odin Landing page assignment

-HTML done
-CSS - 90% done
+All credits for the gifs and images goes to Pixabay.com